-How Do You Win the Right Candidates for Your Training Team?
+How Do You Win the Best Candidates for Your Training Team?

 When you are looking to increase the size of your learning and development (L&D) team, finding the right candidates is a must.
 A single bad hire can be detrimental to your organization, harming productivity and decreasing the odds that you will achieve your goals.

 While there is no such thing as a universal perfect hire, as each companies’ needs vary and every vacancy is unique, there are candidates who are an ideal fit for each role.
 If you want to win the right candidates for your training team, here’s what you need to know.

 Before you start looking for a candidate, you need to have a deep understanding of your needs.
 This allows you to determine precisely what the new hire needs to accomplish as well as how they integrate into the team or the company’s big picture.

 Each L&D professional brings something different to the table, and many of them are highly skilled.
 However, if their strongest skills don’t align with your needs, they may not be the right candidate for this specific position.

 For example, if your main goal is to develop training programs to close skill gaps in your organization, then you need to find an L&D candidate who can help you create an effective plan to achieve those goals.
 If you are replacing a previous employee, then you need to determine which skills they possessed that were important to the team and if there were any shortcomings you would like to avoid this time around.

 When you know the kind of L&D candidate you need to target, you can change your vacancy announcement to find those professionals.
 Similarly, you can adjust other portions of your hiring process, such as the questions you’ll ask during an interview, to hone in further on critical traits and areas of expertise.

 As you prepare to find the right candidate, you need to decide whether you need a full-time, permanent employee or a short-term consultant.
 While both can provide you with quick results, each is best in certain situations.